-The Company's and its subsidiary companies' contributions to defined contribution plans regulated and managed by the government, are charged to profit or loss in the period to which they relate.
-Once the contributions have been paid, the Company and its subsidiary companies have no further financial obligations.
+The Group's and the Company's contributions to defined contribution plans regulated and managed by the government, are charged to profit or loss in the period to which they relate.
+Once the contributions have been paid, the Group and the Company have no further financial obligations.